CTSRD-CHERI/cheribuild/README.md

   --disk-image/path IMGPATH, --disk-image-path IMGPATH
                         The output path for the QEMU disk image (default: '$OUTPUT_ROOT/cheri256-disk.qcow2 or
                         $OUTPUT_ROOT/cheri128-disk.qcow2 depending on --cheri-bits.')

+Options for target 'disk-image-freebsd-mips':
+  --disk-image-freebsd-mips/extra-files DIR
+                        A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files') --disk-image-freebsd-mips/path IMGPATH
+                        The output path for the QEMU disk image (default: '$OUTPUT_ROOT/freebsd-mips.qcow2')

 Options for target 'cheribsd':
   --cheribsd/subdir DIR